MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-hyperv-prerequisites.md

 ## Prerequisites

 The following list contains the prerequisites that must be met to migrate Hyper-V VMs to Azure Local.
-Some prerequisites apply to the source Hyper-V Server, some to the target Azure Local instance, and others to both.
+Some prerequisites apply to the source Hyper-V server, some to the target Azure Local instance, and others to both.

 |Prerequisite|Applies to|More information|
 |--|--|--|